Union Station (Utica, New York): History

 Post-WWII reductions in passenger traffic led to service cuts and the eventual bankruptcy of the remaining railroads, the Lackawanna and the New York Central.
 The last Lackawanna trains bound for Norwich and Binghamton left in 1950.
 Into the mid-1950s sleeper cars from the North Star and into the early 1960s the Iroquois went to Lake Placid from Union Station.
 The final NYC trains from Lake Placid on the Adirondack Division ran on April 24, 1965.
 By the late 1960s, only the mainline Water Level Route (the modern Amtrak Empire Corridor) continued to operate regular passenger service.
 Over time, all but the two centermost platforms were demolished, and the space originally occupied by the first seven station-side tracks was converted into passenger parking.

 The interior of the large waiting room features extensive use of marble columns and revetments with terrazzo flooring throughout.
 The original waiting room benches, which incorporate steam pipes and vents, remain in use.

 The station's restoration began in 1978, but refurbishing/restoration work continues to this day.
 The building is listed on the NRHP, both as a stand-alone item and as part of Bagg's Square East National Register Historic District.

+Popular culture

+The station was featured in season 2, episode 9 of "Severance" on AppleTV+.
+The episode, which first aired in March 2025, had been filmed two years prior.